MartinPassada/RainyDay/How to use my project.md

 ## 6. Reboot your system

-## 7. Make sure service "mongoDB database server" is started
+## 7. Make sure service "mongoDB database server" is running

 # Follow the steps